 Conenose bugs feed exclusively on the blood of vertebrate animals.
 Although generally rare, they are most common around animal nests or pet resting areas, emerging at night to search for blood meal.
 Their bites are gentle and painless, and usually occur while the victim is asleep.
 They are generally unable to bite through clothing.
 On humans, blood meals are sometimes taken from the tender areas of the face (hence the name “kissing bug”).
 Other sites of attack (in order of decreasing frequency) include the hands, arms, feet, head and trunk.
 Victims are frequently unaware of the bites until the following morning when unexplained reddened areas may be present on the skin of the arm or face.

 Conenose bugs can be carriers of the protozoan parasite, Trypanosoma cruzi, that causes Chagas’ disease–a serious disease of humans that occurs most commonly from Mexico to South America.
-Several human cases of Chagas’ disease have been recorded in Texas since the first indigenous case was recorded in 1955.
-Cases among dogs are more common, especially in southern regions of Texas.
-Transmission of the disease to people in Texas, however, is rare.
+For many years very few human cases of Chagas’ disease were recorded in Texas (five cases since 1955); however recent attention by researchers appears to be turning up more human cases than previously thought possible (8 Texas-acquired cases in 2013, according to the Texas Department of State Health Services).
+Cases among dogs are more common (over 200 reported cases in 2013), especially in southern regions of Texas.
+While overall frequency of Chagas transmission to people in Texas is still relatively rare, people should be careful when handling bugs and should take steps to eliminate these bugs when found indoors.

 Natural reservoirs of the Trypanosoma parasite are maintained in nature among small vertebrate animals, notably armadillo, opossums, rodents, bats, cats and dogs.
 Conenose bugs commonly feed on several different hosts during their development.
 Nymphs feed on an infected host and become infected themselves.
 The parasite can then be transmitted during subsequent blood meals to an un-infested host.
 While feeding, the insect may defecate on the skin of its victim.
 When a victim touches the feces, parasites may be transferred to the site of the bite, to the eye or to the mucous membranes around the mouth or nose.
 Transfer of the parasite may be hastened by scratching the bite.
 Chagas’ disease is difficult to diagnose, but is sometimes indicated in the initial stage by a swelling on one side of the face, known as the sign of Romaña.